 Jack and Dawn Interview (LEGO® Masters)

 Following the elimination episode last week on LEGO® Masters, True North Bricks caught up with former contestants Jack and Dawn for an interview.
-With fellow fan media outlets Brickset, Brothers Brick, and BZ Power, we Zoomed our way through their experiences on the show in addition to learning about their LEGO® story.
+With fellow fan media outlets Brothers Brick, Bricks King Podcast, Brickset, BZ Power, and TalkBricks, we Zoomed our way through their experiences on the show in addition to learning about their LEGO® story.
 Be sure to check back later this week for Frank’s recap of the third episode, and early next week for the next elimination interview.
 For ongoing LEGO® Masters season two coverage, click here.

 Until next time,